 Having reappraised Restriction-era financial forgery prosecution, Rymer recasts the developing urban myth of the Bank Nun as a tool of working-class resistance.
 After Ormond’s execution, Marian Whitehead dons mourning.
 As in Reider’s account (“poor maniac”) she goes mad and wanders the city for decades.
 Devastated, aging, and homeless, she is run down in the street by an opulent carriage.
 This final elite atrocity galvanizes her to lucid thought and righteous action.
 Brought indoors to recuperate by a charitable Cockney cheesemonger, Miles Atherton, Marian sends Godfrey not the “curses” he expects, but her “forgiveness” (553-4).
 She gives Atherton a portfolio of documents that reveal her tragic history.
 With her dying words, she authorizes Atherton to publish the documents in fifteen years’ time; that is, on 9 November 1845 (9; see also 18, 30).
 Her death on 9 November 1830 occurs on the same day and month as in Reider’s Tablet of Memory, though the year is different.
 The fifteen-year embargo to which Marian Whitehead binds Atherton implies that all depictions of her predating 1845 are unauthorized and untrustworthy.
 Such accounts must of course include Streetology and its earliest plagiarisms, including Reider’s.
 Marian’s selection of Atherton as her archivist and publisher renders her story the intellectual property of London’s working-class.
 She turns her life story into a tool that Atherton’s class might deploy against its oppressors; especially against the gatekeepers of the credit economy.

 Like the Streetology sketch, The Lady in Black captured the Victorian imagination.
-In 1880, novelist and activist Thomas Frost remembered this work as a “thrilling romance” and one of “the most successful of the Salisbury Square fictions” (Frost 94).
+As Meisel explains, Charles Dickens repeated the Bank Nun’s story in an 1853 contribution to Household Words.
+Like Rymer, Dickens finds her “a poor demented woman” (Dickens 361, quoted in Meisel 1966), although, as in Streetology, the executed clerk is her brother, not her suitor.
+In 1880, novelist and activist Thomas Frost remembered Rymer’s The Lady in Black as a “thrilling romance” and one of “the most successful of the Salisbury Square fictions” (Frost 94).
 Noting that The Lady in Black is based on “the well-known story of a young lady who lost her reason through the execution for forgery of her brother, a clerk in the Bank of England,” Frost finds its heroine deeply sympathetic, calling her “a pale, thin figure, waiting for the brother she would never see again” (94).
 In 1848, the playwright Charles Alfred Somerset dramatized the novel as The Lady in Black; or the Nun of the Bank.
 This play superimposes Rymer’s narrative upon Streetology’s icon (Lord Chamberlain’s Plays; Nicoll 395).
 A radical writer, Somerset later composed The Life and Struggles of the Working Man (1853), adapted from a novel by Émile Souvestre (Lord Chamberlain’s Plays).
 Canonical Victorian literature also borrows from Rymer’s novel, echoing its politics to some extent.
 Ross, the cartoonist who claimed to have witnessed the Bank Nun’s vigil, identifies The Lady in Black as an antecedent of Wilkie Collins’s 1859 novel The Woman in White (Ross 87), which, as Malton argues, “implicat[es] forgery in the fallibilities of the law” (Malton 31), just like The Lady in Black does.
 Rymer’s Miss Whitehead could therefore be said to haunt Collins’s canonical novel.

 A “Wonderful Character”